mendix/docs/content/refguide/sap/sap-single-sign-on.md

 ### 4.2.
 You are using the wrong region

+You may get this error if you have chosen the wrong region to deploy your app.
 Check that you have selected the right region.
-You can be logged in to several SAP regions and if you use different email addresses for these you may get this error.
+You can be logged in to several SAP regions and if you use different email addresses for these then this error can occur.

 ### 4.3 You are using the wrong Mendix account